abhimanbhau/abhimanbhau.github.io/_posts/2022-11-09-minecraft-on-m1pro-mac.md

 Finally I had to try shaders.

-I most of the optifine shaders works as it is on iris/Sodium combo.
-All the well known shaders worked without a flaaw on Mac but debug console was filled with unimplemented shader methods errors.
+Most of the optifine shaders works as it is on iris/Sodium combo.
+All the well known shaders worked without a flaw on Mac but debug console was filled with unimplemented shader methods errors.
 In those cases the rendering fell back onto software leading to massive performance hit.

 I found Complementary shaders to be good balance between quality and performance.